 As the College has begun its Middle States Self-Study process this year-and every effort should be made on an institution-wide basis to demonstrate assessment for continuous improvement, the Committee has decided to share directly with the Vice Presidents, the Committee's findings relative to specific non-teaching department year-end reports.
-Similar efforts by the Committee will be implemented, notably sharing the Committee's teaching department assessment rubric with the teaching departments.
-This will inform them of how we review teaching department's assessment in their year-end reports.
-The review of institutional effectiveness during the selfstudy process is very important, and the year-end reports represent one of the primary ways in which the institution can demonstrate compliance in this area and foster a climate of assessment.
+Similar efforts by the Committee, notably sharing the rubric with the teaching departments to inform them of how we review department's assessment year end reports.
+The review of institutional effectiveness during the self-study process is very important, and the year-end reports represent one of the primary ways in which the institution can demonstrate compliance in this area and foster a climate of assessment.